-[[]U]nlike a traditional auction house, eBay is not actively involved in the listing, bidding, sale and delivery of an item offered for sale on its website . . . eBay never has possession of, or opportunity to inspect, . . . items because . . . [they] are only in the possession of the seller . . .
-When auctions end, eBay's system automatically sends an email to the high bidder and the seller identifying each other as such After that, all arrangements to consummate the transaction are made directly between the buyer and seller . . . eBay has no involvement in the final exchange and generally has no knowledge whether a sale is actually completed (i.e., whether payment exchanges hands and the goods are delivered) . . .
+[U]nlike a traditional auction house, eBay is not actively involved in the listing, bidding, sale and delivery of an item offered for sale on its website . . . eBay never has possession of or opportunity to inspect

+•Bay never has possession of, or opportunity to inspect, . . . items because . . . [they] are only in the possession of the seller . . .
+When auctions end, eBay's system automatically sends an email to the high bidder and the seller identifying each other as such . . .
+After that, all arrangements to consummate the transaction are made directly between the buyer and seller eBay has no involvement in the final exchange and generally has no knowledge whether a sale is actually completed (i.e., whether payment exchanges hands and the goods are delivered) . .
 If an item is sold, it passes directly from the seller to the buyer without eBay's involvement eBay makes money through the collection of an "insertion fee" for each listing and a "final value fee" based on a percentage of the highest bid amount at the end of the auction.